jongacnik/gr8/readme.md

 **The best way to learn how to write custom utilities is by peeking at the default utilities in [src/utils](https://github.com/jongacnik/gr8/tree/master/src/utils)!**

-Perhaps my favorite part about `gr8` is adding custom utilities because it makes it simple to think about *all* your styles for a project in a functional manner.
+Perhaps the most useful aspect of `gr8` is adding custom utilities because it makes it simple to think about *all* your styles for a project in a functional manner.
 Utilities are added by passing options to the [`add`](#css-add-options-) method.
 Let's take a look at creating a `text-color` utility:

 ```js
 css.add({